EddyRock/EddyRock/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on PetInfo;
+- 👨🏻‍💻 I’m currently working on PlainPoker;
 - ⚡ I’m currently speaking English (B2) and Ukrainian (C2), Polish (A2).
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: eduardrudniev97@gmail.com;